47chapters/letsgo/docs/how-to/develop-the-api.md

 Subscription and payment management:

 - `POST /v1/tenant/:tenantId/paymentmethod` - initiates a change of tenant's payment method in Stripe.
-- `GET /v1/tenant/:tenantId/paymentmethod` - an endpoint Stripe redirects the browser to to complete the change of a tenant's payment method.
+- `GET /v1/tenant/:tenantId/paymentmethod` - an endpoint Stripe redirects the browser to complete the change of a tenant's payment method.
 - `POST /v1/tenant/:tenantId/plan` - initiate a change of the subscription plan of a tenant.
 - `POST /v1/stripe/webhook` - a webhook endpoint to receive Stripe events.